 The Cars of Eagle

 The only appealing part of the AMC/Renault car business was a brand new assembly plant in Brampton, Ontario.
 Financed by the French, Brampton had just ramped up to produce what would have been the pi`ece de re’sistance of the Renault partnership, a new midsize car called the Premier.
-This was the first, and last, true co-creation by the design teams of Paris and Kenosha.
-As such, the Premier got some of the best, and the worst of both clan waves.
+This was the firs - and last - true co-creation by the design teams of Paris and Kenosha.
+As such, the Premier got some of the best and worst of both clan waves.
 It was fairly stylish, in an early-eighties, Euro-chic kind of way.
-However, by the time the car made it to market it was the late eighties and the Premier looked dated right out of the gate.
+However, by the time the car made it to market it was the late eighties, and the Premier looked dated right out of the gate.
 Quality, never a strong point for either company, was not helped by the teething pains involved in building an all-new car in an all-new plant.
 Put it all together and the Premier’s impact on the midsize car market was, shall we say, minimal.

 Jeep/Eagle Dealers had to endure the Franco-American Premier sedan for five years, getting only 116,000 total sales to show for it.
 Their patience was finally rewarded in 1993 with a handsome modern midsized sedan based on an excellent new Chrysler LH platform.
 The Eagle Vision was as blatantly a product of badge engineering as was the Talon…just a Dodge Intrepid with a different beak.
 But the Intrepid, like the Eclipse, was an excellent car on which to put one’s badge.
 That the Vision never managed more than 28,000 sales in a single year spoke more about lack of interest in the Eagle brand than anything wrong with this sharp looking sedan.

 Annual sales for the Eagle had peaked at 69,000 in its second year.
 They leveled off at about 50,000 for the next six, before nosediving in 1995.
 Eagle was never able to get traction in the marketplace.
 No one - customers, dealers, or the parent company, Chrysler - seemed to care.